 ON THIS PAGE: You will find information about how many people learn they have oral or oropharyngeal cancer each year and some general survival information.
-Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-It is estimated that 7,890 deaths (5,500 men and 2,390 women) from these two diseases will occur this year.
-For all stages and sites combined, about 84% of patients survive at least one year after diagnosis.
-The overall five-year survival rate (percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases) of people with oral or oropharyngeal cancer is 62%, and the ten-year survival rate is 51%.
+It is estimated that 8,390 deaths (5,730 men and 2,660 women) from these two diseases will occur this year.
+For all stages and sites combined, about 83% of patients survive at least one year after diagnosis.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
+The five-year survival rate of people with oral or oropharyngeal cancer is 62%, and the ten-year survival rate is 51%.
 However, survival rates for oral and oropharyngeal cancer vary widely depending on the original location, whether the person has HPV, and the extent of the disease.

 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of people with this type of cancer in the United States each year, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he or she will live with oral or oropharyngeal cancer.
 Because survival statistics are often measured in multi-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .

 Statistics adapted from the American Cancer Society’s publication, Cancer Facts and Figures 2014.

 To continue reading this guide, use the menu on the side of your screen to select another section.